 Ergonomic design – You’ll love the grip on the Series 7100; it’s equipped with soft, rubber side panels and buttons that ensure it won’t slip out of your hand in wet or dry conditions.
 Plus, the 7100’s skin-protecting shaving head is made from hypo-allergenic materials.

 Rechargeable battery – The battery inside the Series 7100 is designed to provide enough power for 50 minutes of use.
-When it runs down, simply put it in the sturdy charger that comes with the unit and let it recharge for an hour.
+When it runs down, just put it in the sturdy charger that comes with the unit and let it recharge for an hour.
 That’s obviously a huge advantage over groomers that need an 8-hour charge time.

 Easy to clean – We recommend cleaning a body groomer after every use, if at all possible, because it is a personal hygiene product, after all.
 But that’s another reason we like the Bodygroom Series 7100 – it’s easy to clean.
 Simply remove the shaving head and rinse it under tap water until all the excess hair is gone.
 There’s also a brush included that you can use to clean the hair chamber before rinsing it in water.
 This product has everything you’d want in the best body groomer.